Three perspectives on categorical symmetric Howe duality: Gelfand-Tsetlin modules

 On the other hand, a weight like $\la_3=(1,2,3), \la_2=(4,4), \la_1=(1)$ gives $(3,1,3,3,2^{(2)})$, whereas if $\la_2=(4,5)$, then we have $(3,1,3,3,2,2).$ This is an example of a maximal ideal of the Gelfand-Tsetlin subalgebra that appears in no finite-dimensional module. \end{example}

-Note that \cite[Prop.
-5.4]{WebGT} shows that any maximal ideals giving the same preorder on $\Omega$ give isomorphic functors on $\mathcal{GT}_\chi$.
-If we change the order by swapping pairs $(i,k) $ and $(j,\ell)$ this is called a {\bf neutral swap}, and more generally neutral swaps don't change the functor given by two maximal ideals.
-For example, two Gelfand-Tsetlin patterns with the same $\chi$ don't necessarily give the same order, but they differ by neutral swaps, and indeed they give isomorphic functors.

 Using the techniques of \cite{WebGT, WebSD, KTWWYO}, we can give an algebraic presentation of the category $\mathcal{GT}_{\chi}$.
-This is accomplished by presenting the algebra of natural transformations of the functors $\Wei_\la.$ Recall that $\widehat{\bT}_\chi$ is the completion of this algebra with respect to its grading.
+This is accomplished by presenting the algebra of natural transformations of the functors $\Wei_\la.$ Let $\widehat{\bT}_\chi$ be the completion of the algebra $\bT_{\chi}$ with respect to its grading.
 See \cite[\S 2]{WebBKnote} for more discussion of the induced topology (in particular, the continuity of multiplication in it). \begin{theorem} We have an isomorphism compatible with multiplication